 In the weeks following an accident, you may be contacted by insurance companies or other entities looking to speak with you about the loss of your loved one.
 While these people may initially present themselves as sympathetic to your loss, they are likely looking to collect information that may be used against you in the future.
 You should avoid speaking to anyone about the accident to the fullest extent possible.
 Even small things you say may be used against you and your family in the future if you decide to file a wrongful death lawsuit.

-The most important step in deciding whether to file a wrongful death lawsuit is to select the right team of lawyers to evaluate your case.
+The most important step in deciding whether to file a wrongful death lawsuit is to select the right personal injury lawyer to evaluate your case.
 You should conduct research into wrongful death attorneys in Mesa and select a team of attorneys with specific experience in personal injury and wrongful death cases.

 While some attorneys operate “one stop shops” and handle all types of matters, wrongful death attorneys will have the specific knowledge and experience necessary to effectively advocate for your family’s interests against employers, insurance companies, and anyone else who may be liable for damages.

 With more than 40 years of experience fighting on behalf of Arizona families, our team at Hastings and Hastings is ready to assist you and your family.
 Our free case consultations are offered at no upfront cost to you, and most importantly, we commit to connecting you with a licensed attorney from the very start.
 At your free case evaluation, our attorneys will listen to you and speak with you about whether you and your family may be eligible to pursue compensation for the wrongful death of your loved one.

 Contact us today to set up an appointment – we’re looking forward to hearing from you.